I want to share with you a story - how we discovered tapestry weaving and how that led us to launch a new product – a Mini Tapestry loom.

 What can I create with a mini tapestry loom?

-Small decorative wall hangings.
+There are many tapestry designs and creation that you can make using just a small tapestry weaving loom like small decorative tapestry wall hangings.
 Or create a piece and stitch it on to your dress as an accent.
 You can even join a few and create a bigger wall hanging.

 Those are tangible results.
 The intangible, but valuable, is the joy each creation will give you.

-Gift yourself or a loved one a tapestry mini loom.
+Gift yourself or a loved one a small tapestry weaving loom.
 They make a great gift for children from age 7 up.
 Send in your creations and we will feature them on our website.